-- You or someone in your household must have a disability or a permanent loss of or reduced ability (such as a loss of mobility). - You and your co-applicant (if applicable) own and live in the home where the adaptations will be applied. - o If you have a life interest in the property you may also be eligible.
+- The repairs you requested are an emergency or required to maintain the safe occupancy of your home. - You and your co-applicant own and live in the home where the repairs will be applied. - If you have a life interest in the property you may also be eligible.
 A life interest means that you do not own the property, but you have been given the right to use and occupy the home for your lifetime by the property owner. - You have owned and lived in the home for at least one year. - Your total (pre-tax) household income is equal to or less than the Household Income Limits (HILs).
-You can learn more about HILs in Appendix A: Household Income Limits. - You have not received previous assistance under this program or any programs that preceded this program in the previous five years to receive a grant and 15 years to receive a forgivable loan.
-This applies unless this request is an emergency. - Your property taxes are paid up to date, or you have a payment plan in place with the local government for at least three months.
+You can learn more about HILs in Appendix A: Household Income Limits. - You have not received previous assistance under this program or any programs that preceded this program in the previous five years to receive a grant and 15 years to receive a forgivable loan (unless this request is an emergency). - Your property taxes are paid up to date, or you have a payment plan in place with the local government for at least three months.